 At the end of the post, you will also find a list of things to do in St Petersburg — don’t skip it!

-I have to warn you that St Petersburg is a super popular travel destination.
-(This is not surprising if you take into account that St Petersburg has a huge number of sights included in the UNESCO World Heritage List).
+St Petersburg is a very popular travel destination.
+This is not surprising if you take into account that St Petersburg has a huge number of sights included in the UNESCO World Heritage List.

 The peak tourist season lasts from May to October.
-That is why it is important to book accommodations and tours in advance if you travel during this period.
+If you travel during this time, think of booking accommodations and tours in advance.

 Now let’s get straight to the beautiful places to visit in St Petersburg!